akserikawa/symfony2-httpd-mongo-docker-sync/README.md

 If this commands don't fix the situation,run `make stop_dev` and `make start_dev` and check the containers are up and running with `docker ps`.

-As a last resort, run `make clear` and start the Docker workflow explained above.
+As a last resort, try running `make clear` and start the Docker workflow explained above.
 Don't worry, the code won't be affected or deleted.

 If you've got this far, congrats!
 Hopefully this guide has given you some knowledge.
 Btw, contributions are welcome!
 Feel free to add improvements and submit them via pull request.